guidance-guarantee-programme/pension_guidance/content/work_out_income.en.md

 ---
+label: Work out what you’ll have in retirement
-description: What to consider when working out how much retirement income you’ll have, including your pension, other sources of income and costs.
+description: Find out what to consider when working out your total income in retirement, and how to budget.
 tags:
   - call-to-action
 ---

-# Work out what you’ll have in retirement
+# What will my total income in retirement be?

 When you reach retirement your income is likely to be less and your living costs will change.